toast-riot/A-pair-of-pears/README.md

 ###### <sup>This is how I prorastinate on my work, btw.</sup>

 ## Usage
 To find out how many pairs of pairs of pears you have, use the [pairs of pears script](https://github.com/James-Tuppen/A-pair-of-pears/blob/main/Pairs%20of%20pears.py).
 Call `pairify()` with your number of items, the name of the item you have, and the name of the item in plural form.
-Of course, pears are the best item, because they are known to ẁ̕ŗ̛̀҉e̛͟a҉҉͞k̨͡͡ ͏̧h̨̀͏̶҉̷҉a̢̧͘v̶̷͜͞҉̷҉ǫ͏c̴̕͝͏͟ ̡o̶̡͘͠҉n̨͏͘͠ ̢̨̧͟͠h̡́͘҉u͡҉̷̸ḿ̸̷̨͞a҉̡ņ̕͜s̸̵̴̀͜.
+Of course, pears are the best item you could choose, as they are known to ẁ̕ŗ̛̀҉e̛͟a҉҉͞k̨͡͡ ͏̧h̨̀͏̶҉̷҉a̢̧͘v̶̷͜͞҉̷҉ǫ͏c̴̕͝͏͟ ̡o̶̡͘͠҉n̨͏͘͠ ̢̨̧͟͠h̡́͘҉u͡҉̷̸ḿ̸̷̨͞a҉̡ņ̕͜s̸̵̴̀͜.

 To encode some text in paired gibberish, use [text encoder and decoder script](https://github.com/James-Tuppen/A-pair-of-pears/blob/main/Text%20encode%20and%20decode.py).
 First, call `encode()` with the text you want to encode.
 Then send the output text to a friend so they can ask you what the f you just sent them.
 Then make them use `decode()` with your paired gibberish to decode it.